Frequently Asked Questions

 How are course fees determined?

-Please note: In the event that you need to withdraw from a course or Extended Education cancels a course, fees that have been paid by credit card will be credited back to the card and should appear on the next monthly statement, while fees paid by check will be refunded by check, a process that may take 8 weeks or more.
+Please note: In the event that you need to withdraw from a course or EPaCE cancels a course, fees that have been paid by credit card will be credited back to the card and should appear on the next monthly statement, while fees paid by check will be refunded by check, a process that may take 8 weeks or more.

 Each campus determines course fees based upon the cost of instruction and supplies for each program or course.
 Course requirements determine the fee for each non-credit course.